alimd94/FedVSR/README.md

 ✅ Proposed a **loss-aware weighted aggregation** method with a decay strategy.

-✅ Achieved superior PSNR and SSIM across multiple VSR models and datasets.
+✅ Achieved superior PSNR, SSIM and LPIPS across multiple VSR models and datasets.

 ✅ First framework addressing **Federated Learning for VSR**.